telecombcn-dl/2018-dlai-team4/README.md

 # Introduction

 The capabilities of the human may be insufficient in terms of understanding and comprehending events under some situations like limited memory.
-At this point, face recognition systems come out as a good tool to overwhelm these weak things of the human.
-We aren’t strange to the systems and we are so interacting with these type systems in daily life.
-We can face the systems in the surveillance, tracking, control etcetera.
-Alright, why are the systems so important?
-Because, there are non-contact, detection from long distance, record and archive in the recognition process.
+Face recognition systems are as a good tool to overcome such limitations.
+We interact with such systems on a daily as in surveillance, tracking, control etcetera.
+Why are these systems so important?
+Because they have high accuracy, do not require contact and are able to perform detection from high distances.

-To form the system model, we are using convolutional neural network structure that is so useful to solve the image processing problem.
+We are employing a convolutional neural network structure due to its useulness for image processing.

-%to do and remove text bellow

-WE NEED TO DELETE THE "test.py" FILE BEFORE DELIVERING THE PROJECT AND THE "few_pict_for_test" FOLDER

 # Database